sentientmachine/assimilate_odsc_bootcamp/README.md

 Reverse Engineer the brain using odsc gain of compute functions.

-= This is a header, right? =

-Download the videos and get them into my terminal.
+Download the videos,, and get them into my terminal.
 They're pretty good.

-I need the vim coloring to work.
-Equals sign, etc.  Like old times.
+-- I want the ""Introduction to Math for Data Science" video from  "Thomas Nield" -- The intro to python one was just a refresher, how do variables and hashmaps work, meh

+Make an organization structure

+See the apple store to fix the battery service, after the conference.

 Link this to the new wordpress blog bidirectionally.